freenas/freenas-docs/userguide/storage.rst

 .. figure:: images/storage-pools-encrypt-passphrase.png

-   Add or Change a Passphrase to an Encrypted Pool
+   Add a Passphrase to an Encrypted Pool

-After the passphrase is set, the name of this button changes to :guilabel:`Change Passphrase`.
+After the passphrase is set, the name of this button changes to :guilabel:`Change Passphrase` and the :guilabel:`Root Password` is also required to change the passphrase.
 After setting or changing the passphrase, it is important to *immediately* create a new recovery key by clicking the :guilabel:`Add recovery key` button.
 This way, if the passphrase is forgotten, the associated recovery key can be used